Russian Information Operations in the Sahel: A Data-Driven Typology and Analysis

 In recent years, the Sahel region has become a focal point for various information operations, particularly those linked to Russia.
 As geopolitical tensions rise, it is crucial to investigate how these operations shape narratives and influence local dynamics.

-This Cafe will feature Professor Stéphane Baele from UCLouvain, who will present his paper titled “Russian Information Operations in the Sahel Region.”
-This research provides a comprehensive typology of the actors involved in these operations, grounded in a systematic analysis of the digital behaviors and content from over 250 Facebook pages based in Mali, Burkina Faso, and Niger that maintain connections with the Kremlin.
+This Cafe featured Professor Stéphane Baele from UCLouvain, who presented his paper titled “Russian Information Operations in the Sahel Region.”
+This research provided a comprehensive typology of the actors involved in these operations, grounded in a systematic analysis of the digital behaviors and content from over 250 Facebook pages based in Mali, Burkina Faso, and Niger that maintain connections with the Kremlin.

-The discussion, chaired by ReFrACT co-lead researcher, Emmanuel Klimis, will be complemented by insights from Melissa Lakrib who is currently researching the impact of Wagner’s deployment on the nature of civil war in Northern Mali.
+The discussion, chaired by ReFrACT co-lead researcher, Emmanuel Klimis, was complemented by insights from Melissa Lakrib who is currently researching the impact of Wagner’s deployment on the nature of civil war in Northern Mali.

-This event will aim to shed light on the complexities of information warfare in the Sahel and discuss the implications for regional stability and international engagement.
-Join us to explore these critical themes and engage in a discussion on the future of information operations in this volatile region.
+This event aimed to shed light on the complexities of information warfare in the Sahel and discussed the implications for regional stability and international engagement.